prabuw/prabuw.com-old/content/kitchen/nicose-tuna-sandwich.md

         - Chopped up shallot pieces

 2. Take a pot, fill it with water, a generous pinch of salt and bring it to the boil.
-3. While we are waiting for the water come to the boil, let's make a spread:
+3. While we are waiting for the water to come to the boil, let's make a spread:

    - Take a small pot or cup, add the mayonnaise, smoked paprika and mix it.
    - Add a pinch of kosher salt.